guettli/bash-strict-mode/README.md

 I think the above strict mode ensures that errors don’t go unnoticed and prevents scripts from running into unexpected issues.
-I prefer a command to fail and show me the failed line, rather than the default behavior of bash (continuing with the next line in the script).
+I prefer a command to fail and show me the failed line, rather than the default behavior of Bash (continuing with the next line in the script).

 ## Bash Strict Mode: Simple Example